AdaCore/gpr/doc/gpr_reference/source/introduction.rst

 **GPR User Guide**
   Task-oriented companion to this manual.
-Where this manual specifies the project file language and tool options precisely, the User Guide explains how to apply them: setting up a project from scratch, organising sources, handling scenarios, working with libraries, and more.
+Where this manual specifies the project file language and tool options precisely, the User Guide explains how to apply them: setting up a project from scratch, organizing sources, handling scenarios, working with libraries, and more.
 Readers new to GPR should start there.